Greece says will submit loan extension request on Wednesday

 A source close to the government said on Tuesday that Greece would ask for an extension for up to six months of the loan agreement on conditions to be negotiated.

 However, the proposal has met with a cool initial reception.
-German Finance Minister Wolfgang Schaeuble dismissed the Greek effort on Tuesday, telling broadcaster ZDF: "It's not about extending a credit programme but about whether this bailout programme will be fulfilled, yes or no."
+German Finance Minister Wolfgang Schaeuble dismissed the Greek effort on Tuesday, telling broadcaster ZDF: "It's not about extending a credit program but about whether this bailout program will be fulfilled, yes or no."

 Despite the German opposition, debt markets took the Greek comments as a positive sign that the radical left-wing government could reach a deal with the euro zone, averting the risk that Greece might be forced out of the common currency.